-- 30. The peak periods selected are longer than most other electricity distributors in New Zealand which reflects that the network is in a colder climate and typically has longer winter peaks than most other electricity distributors. - 31.
-From April 2023 we will simplify control tariffs for residential customers, remove seasonal tariff differences, and define the residential ToU structure.
-From April 2024, we will introduce ToU price differentials to signal peak versus off-peak periods.
-Implementing the ToU structure ahead of introducing price signals should allow for a smoother transition. - 32.
-For commercial customers we are considering whether a form of ToU tariff may be best for smaller customers, and/or for larger customers (who may be better placed to manage their daily operations), we want to test whether a more dynamic form of pricing such as coincident peak demand may be the best option.
+28. The peak periods selected are longer than most other electricity distributors in New Zealand, which reflects that the network is in a colder climate and typically has longer winter peaks than most other electricity distributors.

+- 29. In April 2023 we simplified control tariffs for residential customers, removed seasonal tariff differences, and defined the residential ToU structure.
+From April 2024, we will introduce ToU price differentials to signal peak versus off-peak periods. - 30.
+For commercial customers we are considering whether a form of ToU tariff may be best for smaller customers, and/or for larger customers (who may be better placed to manage their daily operations), we want to test whether a more dynamic form of pricing - such as coincident peak demand - may be the best option.